Children’s Dosage Guide

 Herbs and herbal products should not be given to babies under 6 months of age, as their digestive systems are not mature enough to handle much more than breastmilk (or formula if its necessary).

-To give herbs to an infant, its best for the breastfeeding mother to take full dose of the herb (see the Note: below) and it will pass to the baby through the breastmilk.
+To give herbs to an infant, it’s best for the breastfeeding mother to take full adult dose of the herb (see the Note: below) and it will pass to the baby through the breastmilk.

 If a baby is in acute distress, such as from gas or colic, or if the baby is not breastfed, a small amount of non-alcohol tincture or diluted tea can be given directly to the baby on an occasional basis.
 Babies over 6 months of age can be given the herbs directly, but as each child is different, if they experience any kind of tummy ache or distress, please discontinue.